andreicos1/Supreme-Court-Transcripts/README.md

   3) Are there any significant differences in word usage by party affiliation ?
   4) Who are/were the most vocal justices in court ?

-Keep in mind that this is but scratching the data analysis possibilities of the transcripts.
-If you have any ideas of anything else that can be tested using this data, or of any different approaches to this data set, please don't hesitate to let me know !